aegon1994/Diabetic-Retinopathy-classifier/README.md

 ## Process

-classified images by types manually -> feature engineering one, enhanced the saturation in HSV of specific color(in this project, is red and brown) ->  feature engineering two, enhanced contrast ratio of images -> computed weights of unbalanced dataset for computation of loss -> seted loss function(for unbalanced dataset, I calculate loss with focalloss) -> calculated mean and std of dataset for data loading -> data loading ->seted class for features learning enhancing(in this project, I chose mixup and cutmix) -> trained efficientnet model with k-fold -> saved weight of model and predicted the result.
+classified images by types manually -> feature engineering one, enhanced the saturation in HSV of specific color(in this project, is red and brown) ->  feature engineering two, enhanced contrast ratio of images -> computed weights of unbalanced dataset for computation of loss -> seted loss function(for unbalanced dataset, I calculate loss with focalloss) -> calculated mean and std of dataset for data loading -> data loading ->set class for features learning enhancing(in this project, I chose mixup and cutmix) -> trained efficientnet model with k-fold -> saved weight of model and predicted the result.

 ### data labeling
 In this project, there are three types called 0,1,2.
 I introduced Pytorch could label datas auto by address when it loaded datas.
 The only thing I needed to do was classify training data to correct subfolder.
 I classified data manually because data is not too many.